 Or in other words, do you want to do it?

 When it comes to things like a first dance you may feel awkward or absolutely terrified by the thought.
-You may not wish to stay apart the night before the wedding, or maybe you don’t want to have attendants standing with you at your wedding ceremony.
+Maybe you don’t want to stay apart the night before the wedding, or maybe you don’t want to have a bridal party standing with you at your wedding ceremony.

-If your answer to the question “Do we want to do it?” is not a definitive yes or no, such as “No, but we feel like we should” then go with No. Your wedding is not an exercise for appeasing social norms, it is an opportunity to create new traditions based on what is important to you.
+If your answer to the question “Do we want to do it?” is not a definitive yes or no, like “No, but we feel like we should to keep xy person happy” then go with No. Your wedding is not an exercise for appeasing social norms, it is an opportunity to create new traditions based on what’s important to you.

 So forget what people are telling you, or what you’ve seen before.
 Wedding decisions are best made when not under the influence of others.